10up/wp-scaffold/themes/10up-block-theme/templates/README.md

 - `singular.html`

 ## How it works
-- These templates are used by WordPress FSE to render core view routes.
+- These templates are used by WordPress Block Themes to render core view routes.
 - Use block markup in these files and include `template-part` blocks for reusable sections.

 ## Customization